The Power of Responding: Mastering Mental Strength in Sports

 One of the most effective ways to train your mind to respond rather than react is through mindful breathing.
 This technique activates the parasympathetic nervous system, calming your body and helping you stay present.

 Drill: Practice a 4-7-8 breathing technique (inhale for 4 seconds, hold for 7 seconds, exhale for 8 seconds) daily or during stressful moments.
-Use this before games or high-pressure situations to maintain composure.
+Use this technique before games or high-pressure situations to maintain composure.

 2. Visualize Pressure Scenarios